300 Series: Administration

 Legal Reference: (Code of Iowa): §279; 281 IAC 12.4

-IASB Reference: 302.2
+IASB Reference: 302.02

-302.3 - Superintendent Salary and Other Compensation
+302.3 - Superintendent: Salary and Other Compensation

-The school board has complete discretion to set the salary of the superintendent.
+The board has complete discretion to set the salary of the superintendent.
 It is the responsibility of the board to set the salary and benefits of the superintendent at a level that will include consideration of, but not be limited to, the economic condition of the district and the training, experience, skill, and demonstrated competence of the superintendent.
 The salary is set at the beginning of each contract term.

 In addition to the salary and benefits, the superintendent's actual and necessary expenses are paid by the district when the superintendent is performing work-related duties.
-It is within the discretion of the school board to pay dues to professional organizations for the superintendent.
+It is within the discretion of the board to pay dues to professional organizations for the superintendent.

-The school board may approve the payment of dues and other benefits or compensation over and above the superintendent's contract.
+The board may approve the payment of dues and other benefits or compensation over and above the superintendent's contract.
 Approval of dues and other benefits or compensation will be included in the records of the board in accordance with board policy.

 Adopted: 8/14